mongodb/genny/README.md

 * type: This says what the operation should be.
 Basic operations include the operations supported by the C++11 driver.
 Currently only a limited subset is supported.
-* query: This is specific to the query operation.
-The argument will be converted into bson, and will be used as the query document passed to the C++11 driver when generating the query
+* filter: This is specific to the find operation.
+The argument will be converted into bson, and will be used as the find document passed to the C++11 driver when generating the find
 * next: This is the node to transition to when completing this operation.

-A simple workload that does an insert and a query, and randomly chooses between them:
+A simple workload that does an insert and a find, and randomly chooses between them:

     seed : 13141516
     name : simple_workload
     nodes :
-         - name : insert
+         - name : insert_one
-           type : insert
+           type : insert_one
            document : {x : a}
            next : choice
-         - name : query
+         - name : find
-           type : query
+           type : find
-           query : {x : a}
+           find : {x : a}
            next : choice
          - name : choice
            type : random_choice
            next :
-               query : 0.5
+               find : 0.5
-               insert : 0.5
+               insert_one : 0.5

-This workload will run forever, and after each operation make a random choice of whether to do an insert or query next.
+This workload will run forever, and after each operation make a random choice of whether to do an insert_one or find next.
 The workload can be made finite by adding an absorbing state.

     seed : 13141516
     name : simple_workload
     nodes :
-         - name : insert
+         - name : insert_one
-           type : insert
+           type : insert_one
            document : {x : a}
            next : choice
-         - name : query
+         - name : find
-           type : query
+           type : find
-           query : {x : a}
+           find : {x : a}
            next : choice
          - name : choice
            type : random_choice
            next :
-               query : 0.45
+               find : 0.45
-               insert : 0.45
+               insert_one : 0.45
                Finish : 0.1

 The Finish state is an implicit absorbing state.
 The workload will